JohannaMarstrander/FiniteElement/README.md

 time usage and use stress-recovery on the solution for the displacement to calculate the stresses.

 All source files and tests for solving the problem are placed in the "/Part2_code" directory.
 Running "test.py" executes all tasks required by the project description.
-Alternatively, run

-python3 -m unittest test.TestClassName.function_name

-from the "/Part2_code" directory to run each test separately.